Permissionless-Software-Foundation/bch-dex/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![Join the chat at https://gitter.im/Permissionless-Software-Foundation/psf-dex-dev](https://badges.gitter.im/Permissionless-Software-Foundation/psf-dex-dev.svg)](https://gitter.im/Permissionless-Software-Foundation/psf-dex-dev?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+`bch-dex` is a decentralized exchange for permissionless trading of [SLP tokens](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) and [NFTs](https://github.com/simpleledger/slp-specifications/blob/master/slp-nft-1.md).
+It's based entirely on open protocols and open source software.
+It's not a '.com' website that you visit, but software you run on your own computer, in the confort of your own home.
+So long as you have an internet connection and the technical knowledge to run this software, no one can stop you from trading tokens. `bch-dex` software is maintained by the [Permissionless Software Foundation](https://psfoundation.cash/).

 This is a prototype web service that monitors the [P2WDB](https://github.com/Permissionless-Software-Foundation/ipfs-p2wdb-service) for trading signals, to trade BCH and SLP tokens.
 It's inspired by the [SWaP Protocol](https://github.com/vinarmani/swap-protocol/blob/master/swap-protocol-spec.md).

 This repository contains the back end code.
 The user interface is contained in the [bch-dex-ui](https://github.com/Permissionless-Software-Foundation/bch-dex-ui) repository.